eclipse-esmf/esmf-sdk/CONVENTIONS.md

 * In any way, you can use `mvn spotless:check` to validate the code style of current state of your copy of the code base; and `mvn spotless:apply` to automatically apply the code style to the whole code base.

+Additional conventions are described using [Checkstyle](https://checkstyle.sourceforge.io/) which can be found in the file `.development/esmf-checkstyle.xml`.
+You can validate if your code adheres to the rules using `mvn checkstyle:check`.

 Furthermore, the files `.development/esmf-intellij-codestyle.xml` and `.development/esmf-intellij-inspections.xml` are provided that can be